Keith Payne

 Warrant Officer Class 2 Keith Payne (left) enjoys a beer with Commander of the Australian Force Vietnam (COMAFV), Major General Robert Hay, Saigon, South Vietnam, 1969.
 AWM LES/69/0588/VN

-Payne's army career began in 1951.
-He was 18 years old when he was posted to the 2nd Battalion, Royal Australian Regiment (2RAR) in December 1951.
+Keith's army career began in 1951.
+He was 18 when he was posted to the 2nd Battalion, Royal Australian Regiment (2RAR) in December 1951.

-Payne was sent to Korea, via Japan, in September 1952.
-He joined the 1st Battalion, Royal Australian Regiment (1RAR).
-Payne also served in:
+Keith was sent to Korea, via Japan, in September 1952.
+There, he joined the 1st Battalion, Royal Australian Regiment (1RAR).

 • Headquarters, 28th British Commonwealth Brigade, in 1953